 An internship is a realistic means of mastering new things in a corporation or organization instead of in class.
 It stages an outstanding opportunity of learning for students.

-Completing an internship will allow you to learn what is going in a specific field, which is helpful in terms of different professions.
+Completing an internship will allow you to learn what is going in a specific field, which is helpful in different professions.